Quantum-enhanced sensing with variable-range interactions: Introduction

 \section{Introduction}

-Gathering information about any physical quantity or parameters involves repeated measurements on the system which inevitably introduces errors in estimation.
-In a classical domain, the central limit theorem ensures that for repeated measurements on the parameters, the error is proportional to the $\nu^{-1/2}$ known as standard quantum limit (SQL) \cite{Sensing_RMP_2017}, where $\nu$ denotes the total number of measurements performed in the system.
-However, in a quantum world, it has been realized that the existence of entanglement \cite{HHHH_entanglement} in the composite system are capable to alter the performance of quantum information processing tasks including quantum communication, computation \cite{ekert1991, bennett1992, bennett1993, Rausendorf2001}.
-In a similar spirit, it was discovered that by leveraging quantum resources like entanglement or squeezed states \cite{wineland1992, kitagawa1993}, the precision in parameter estimation might further be increased, lowering the error's scaling to the so-called Heisenberg limit (HL) of $\nu^{-1}$ \cite{giovenneti2006}.
+Gathering information about any physical quantity or parameters involves repeated measurements on the system, which inevitably introduces errors in estimation.
+In a classical domain, the central limit theorem ensures that for repeated measurements on the parameters, the error is proportional to $\nu^{-1/2}$, known as the standard quantum limit (SQL) \cite{Sensing_RMP_2017}, where $\nu$ denotes the total number of measurements performed in the system.
+However, in a quantum world, it has been realized that the existence of entanglement \cite{HHHH_entanglement} in the composite system is capable of altering the performance of quantum information processing tasks, including quantum communication and computation \cite{ekert1991, bennett1992, bennett1993, Rausendorf2001}.
+In a similar spirit, it was discovered that by leveraging quantum resources like entanglement or squeezed states \cite{wineland1992, kitagawa1993}, the precision in parameter estimation might further be increased, lowering the error's scaling to the so-called Heisenberg limit (HL) of $\nu^{-k}$ for the sensing of $k$ parameters \cite{multiparameter_caves_2007, giovenneti2006}.